 This helps you decide whether they are the right candidate for your organization.

-Planning ahead also ensures that all interviews conducted are fair and consistent so each applicant is given an equal opportunity to showcase their skills and experiences.
+Planning also ensures that all interviews are fair and consistent so each applicant has an equal opportunity to showcase their skills and experiences.

 Does the candidate have the appropriate educational qualifications or training for this position?

 Has the candidate acquired the necessary skills or qualifications through past work experiences?

 Does the candidate have the technical skills necessary for this position?

 Problem Solving Abilities